TobiasPSP/doneland_sources/Components/Human Interface/Display/OLED/SSD1306/README.md

 ## ESPHome

-Using *ESPHome* is the simplest approach, as *ESPHome* includes a native [SSD1306 OLED Display](https://esphome.io/components/display/ssd1306.html) component that supports most monochrome OLED drivers, including the *SSD1306*.
-Here are the supported OLED drivers:
+Using *ESPHome* is the simplest approach: *ESPHome* includes a native [SSD1306 OLED Display](https://esphome.io/components/display/ssd1306.html) component which is made to support a variety of OLED drivers, including the *SSD1306*.
+This are the currently supported OLED drivers:

 * **SSD1306:** 128x32, 128x64, 96x16, 72x40, 64x48
 * **SSD1305:** 128x32, 128x64
 * **SH1107:** 128x64, 128x128
 * **SH1106:** 128x32, 128x64, 96x16, 64x48

+So if you come across *SH1106*-based OLEDs in the future, your *ESPHome* configuration continues to work almost unchanged.

+> [!IMPORTANT]
+> *ESPHome* creates the **illusion** that *SSD1306* and *SH1106* drivers would be compatible - which they are **not**.
+When using *C++* libraries, you must be careful to pick a library that is made for your particular driver.
+When you accidentally pick the wrong library, your display will be scambled due to the differences in memory and registers.

-Here is an example configuration:
+Here is an example configuration for the *SSD1306*:

 ````
 # define the I2C pins that you use